You'll Like The 2011 Ford Flex If...

 Under the Hood

-Ford offers only one powertrain choice for all Flex models.
-It's a 3.5-liter V6 engine with variable valve timing attached to a six-speed automatic transmission.
-The smooth and efficient V6 generates a respectable 262 horsepower and 248 pound-feet of torque, not the best in class but certainly far from being tagged as anemic.
+Ford currently offers two powertrain options for the Flex.
+The standard engine on all trims is a 3.5-liter V6 engine with variable valve timing attached to a six-speed automatic transmission.
+The smooth and efficient V6 generates a respectable 262 horsepower and 248 pound-feet of torque – not the best in class but certainly far from being tagged as anemic.
 Fuel economy, on the other hand, is near the top of its class, with an estimated 17 miles per gallon city and 24 highway.
 All-wheel-drive models earn slightly lower estimates.
+Optional on SEL, Titanium and Limited trims is the EcoBoost V6, which mates the 3.5-liter engine with gasoline direct injection and twin turbochargers to produce an impressive 355 horsepower.
+Ford claims the EcoBoost engine delivers V8-like performance with V6-like fuel economy, though at 16/21 mpg, the claim seems like a bit of a stretch.
+Flex's equipped with EcoBoost also feature all-wheel drive as standard equipment.

 262 horsepower @ 6250 rpm